archlens/ArchLens/README.md

                 #We create an object instead of a path
                  {
-                    "depth": 1, #We only want 1 layer of sub packages from core "packagePath": "core" #Just like before, we give the path }
+                    "depth": 1, #We only want 1 layer of sub packages from core "path": "core" #Just like before, we give the path }
             ],
             "ignorePackages": []